 Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 State-specific laws What state-specific laws govern the employment relationship?
-A number of state-specific laws govern the employment relationship in Illinois, including:

 - the Illinois Human Rights Act;